TypeScriptPlayground/Naming-Conventions/README.md

 > const obj = {text: 'Hello World!'}
 > ```

 If there is more than one member in the object, each member must be wrapped to a new line.
+It is also allowed to wrap the member of an object to a new line if the object has only one member.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/example.svg">